Cannabis License in Virginia

 Application Review and Compliance Inspection

-Once you submit the application and pay the required fee, your application is processed, and the VCCA reviews it thoroughly.
+Once you submit the application and pay the required fee, your application will be processed and reviewed.

-You will be needed to complete a background check by local law enforcement.
+You will need to complete a background check by local law enforcement.
 Fingerprints may also be required by the licensing authorities to examine the applicant’s criminal record closely.

 Note: If you were convicted for marijuana-related issues, you must check out the Social Equity Applications.